schromya/panda/ros_noetic/README.md

+# FER Panda FCI Instruction
+For running the FER Panda bot with code, the minimum you need to install is libfranka. libfranka requires a realtime-kernel patch on your host machine (even if you are running on a container bc the container shares a kernel with the host).
+If you want to use ROS, you'll also need to also install franka_ros.

 ## Setup
 These are instructions for software setup for interfacing with the Franka Emika Robot (FER) Panda.
 The instructions assume you have set up the robot and can interface with it using the Franka Desktop.
 If that is not the case, reference your user manual or follow the start of [this viedo](https://youtu.be/91wFDNHVXI4?si=_RWVrXJ0wC-qe6NI).